About overweight and obesity

 - 14-18 years: illustrated dietary guidelines.

-Tap water and milk are the healthiest drinks for children.
+Tap water and reduced-fat milk are the healthiest drinks for children.

 - prevent disease

-Your child is more likely to make healthy food choices and be active if she sees you eating healthily and being active.
-Young children do as you do, so modelling healthy eating and regular exercise can have a big impact.
+Modelling healthy eating and regular exercise can have a big influence on your child.
+Your child is more likely to make healthy food choices and be active if they see you eating healthily and being active.

-Everyone comes in different shapes and sizes, partly because of lifestyle, but also because of genes.
-Some children are at greater risk of obesity because of their genes, or because they have health problems or take certain medication.
-If your child has any of these risk factors, it’s even more important for your family to make healthy food and lifestyle choices.
+Some children are at greater risk of becoming overweight or obese because of genes that make them gain weight more easily or because they have health conditions or take certain medicines.
+You usually can't change these factors.
+If your child has any of these risk factors, it’s even more important for your family to make healthy lifestyle choices.

-If you’re worried that your child might have a weight problem or even childhood obesity, it’s important to start with a proper assessment.
+If you’re worried that your child might be above a healthy weight, it’s important to start with a proper assessment.

-If your child is overweight, you can make many small and realistic lifestyle changes to help your child.
+If your child is above a healthy weight, you can make many small and realistic lifestyle changes to help your child.
 If you involve the whole family in these changes, it’s easier for your child to stick with the changes – and it’s good for everyone.

-- Set a good example, and show your child that you enjoy healthy eating yourself.
+- Choose healthy food for yourself, and show your child that you enjoy healthy eating.

-- Involve your children in choosing and preparing healthy foods for meals.
-This helps them learn about healthy foods and making good choices.
-They’re also more likely to eat something they’ve helped to make.
+- Choose and prepare healthy meals with your child.
+This helps children learn about healthy foods and making good choices.
+Children are also more likely to eat something they’ve helped to make.

 - Eat more vegetables and salad.
 Aim to fill half the plate at main meals with salad or vegetables.

-- Keep ‘sometimes’ foods and drinks out of the house.
+- Save ‘sometimes’ foods and drinks for special occasions.
 This includes fast food, potato chips, biscuits, cakes, lollies, flavoured milks and soft drinks.
-If you don’t have them at home, it’s harder for your child to eat them.
+And if you don’t have ‘sometimes’ foods in your home, it’s easier for your child to avoid eating them.

-- Establish regular family meals, including breakfast, and sit down to enjoy meals together as a family – with the TV switched off as often as you can.
+- Establish regular family meals, including breakfast where possible.
+Sit down to enjoy meals together as a family with the TV switched off.

 Here are simple changes you can make to get more physical activity into your family’s life:

 - Give your child the chance for active play.
-Your child needs at least one hour a day of physical activity.
+Your child needs at least one hour of physical activity, which can be spread throughout the day.
 Physical activity during the school day usually isn’t enough.